DrAlbertCruz/CMPS-3240-Benchmarking/README.md

 ## Background

 Processors can vary quite a bit in their clock rate, CPI and program performance.
-Most PC-builders often only pay attention to the clock rate of a CPU but this is the tip of the iceberg.
-Consider two processors with the same clock rate.
-There is no guarantee they complete an instruction in the same amount of cycles.
+There is more to a microprocessor than its clock rate.
+Two manufacturers may have processors that have the same clock rate, but there is no guarantee they complete an instruction in the same amount of cycles.
 This is due to:

 * Instructions types taking a varying amount of clock cycles;
-* How manufacturers design the hardware (logic gates); and
+* How manufacturers design the hardware; and
 * A varying number and type of instructions for a program.

-Thus, clock rate alone is a flawed way to compare two processors.
-A benchmark program is often required.
-This defines the number and type of instructions.
+Clock rate alone is a flawed way to compare two processors.
 The execution time of a program is (instr./program)x(cycles/instr.)x(s/cycle) where (s/cycle) is the inverse of the clock rate.
 The (cycles/instr.) and (s/cycle) vary from microprocessor to microprocessor.
 It is common practice is to use a single program thus fixing the (instr./program).
-This is often called benchmarking.
-The program used is called a benchmark program.
-There are industry and commercial standard benchmarks:
+This is often called a **benchmark**.
+There are many benchmarks available:

 * https://www.spec.org/benchmarks.html
 * https://www.passmark.com/
 * https://www.eembc.org/

-Non-standard benchmarks by individuals:

 * Dhrystone
 * Whetsone

-Programs not intended as a benchmark but are often used as one:
+There are also programs not intended as a benchmark but are often used as one:

 * Folding@home
 * SETI@home
 * Jack the ripper
 * Prime95<sup>a</sup>

 The purpose of this lab is to create your own benchmark programs.
 Benchmark programs are costly operations that are ripe for optimization.
-We will revisit and improve these throughout the course.
+Throughout this course we will revisit them to improve the run time.
 This repository has a starting framework to test on different machines.
-Perhaps the results will surprise you.

 ## Approach

 ### Part 0 - Verify `git`, `make` and `gcc`

-If you're on `odin.cs.csubak.edu` skip this step. `git`, `make` and `gcc` should be installed.
+If you're on a department server, skip this step. `git`, `make` and `gcc` should be installed.
 The following will indicate if your machine needs these things to be installed.
 Open a terminal, change the directory to your intended working directoy and download this repository:

 ```base
 $ git clone https://github.com/DrAlbertCruz/CMPS-3240-Benchmarking.git